HMRC Dispute Prevention and Resolution

 The ADR process gives businesses the opportunity to settle certain disputes more quickly and with less expense for both sides.
 In September 2013, HMRC announced that ADR would form part of their regular business when dealing with small and medium-sized businesses and individuals.

 In cases where a resolution can not be reached in any other way, it may be necessary to appeal to a tribunal.
 This process can be particularly daunting to those businesses with no experience in this area.
 The VAT People can help by advising or acting as an agent throughout the process.
-In addition, we would support your business by helping to prepare statements of case.
+In addition, we would support your business by helping to prepare a notice of appeal, statements of case and other relevant Tribunal documentation.

 Speak to us